ubco-W2022T2-data301/project-group-group22/README.md

 ## Describe your topic/interest in about 150-200 words

-{Add your stuff here}

-## Describe your dataset in about 150-200 words

 Ricky: I am interested in this dataset because I am a fan of hockey and like to see the statistical aspects of players' performances.
 I would like to find if there is a corelation between drops and increases in certain statistics for consecutive years for the top NHL players in points.
 Specific examples of research questions I would like to discover answers to are: Does an increase/decrease in time on ice per game relate to an increase in certain stats like overall points in the season?
 Do the top players that have a decrease in their offensive stats in a succesive season make up for it with an increase in their defensive stats?
 How many of the top 250 players in points from the 2017-2018 season managed to make the top 350 players in points for the 2018-2019 season?
 How many of those players didn't make the top 350 just because they retired?

+## Describe your dataset in about 150-200 words

 ## Team Members